NaimKabir/bookscan/README.md

 # bookscan

-In case it wasn't obvious, this is a parody.

-For all the gullible folks out there frothing at the mouth and getting their lawsuits ready.
+For all the morons out there frothing at the mouth and getting their lawsuits ready—this is a parody.